Hi, what do you want to do?

 Inside the Egg, Hatching Chickens

 Students explore how an egg becomes fertilized.
-In this biology activity, students "candle" a variety of eggs in order to determine which ones have been fertilized and which ones haven't.
-Student use paper plates to create a graphic on...
+In this biology lesson, students "candle" a variety of eggs in order to determine which ones have been fertilized and which ones haven't.
+Student use paper plates to create a graphic on the...

 Curated OER